a-tabaza/color-palette-generator/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://a-tabaza-color-palette-generator-app-erznb7.streamlit.app)

 The app is deployed on Streamlit.
 You can try it [here.](https://a-tabaza-color-palette-generator-app-erznb7.streamlit.app)

+NOTE: for some reason, the caching system for streamlit causes the app to crash with certain images, I've pinpointed the error to unhashable dataframes and will fix soon.

 ![GUI](demo_images/GUI.png)

  I used [Intel® Extension for Scikit-learn](https://intel.github.io/scikit-learn-intelex/) to optimize my app since it trains a model for each picture the user uploads, I'm satisfied with the results, the app is fast and responsive.